-First stop: Gooseberry Falls State Park located just 2-miles from the resort.
-The middle, upper, and lower falls are all easily accessible by stroller along hard-paved walkways.
-The visitor center and gift shop area at the entrance.
-The falls are a fun place to wade and explore the water on a nice day - although careful supervision is needed for children.
+First stop: Gooseberry Falls State Park, located just 2-miles from the resort.
+The middle, upper, and lower falls are easily accessible by stroller along hard-paved walkways—the visitor center and gift shop area are at the entrance.
+The falls are a fun place to wade and explore the water on a nice day – although careful supervision is needed for children.
 There are plenty of small hiking loops that are young children friendly.
 Pro Tip: Pack a bag lunch or get takeout sandwiches from Grand Superior Grill to enjoy at the Agate Beach pavilion.

-Second stop: Split Rock Lighthouse State Park - Located on a 130-foot cliff on the rocky coast of Lake Superior, Split Rock Lighthouse is an intact 1910 light station that guided ships across the often stormy waters of western Lake Superior.
+Second stop: Split Rock Lighthouse State Park – Located on a 130-foot cliff on Lake Superior’s rocky coast, Split Rock Lighthouse is an intact 1910 light station that guided ships across the often stormy waters of western Lake Superior.
 Explore the 25 acres, historic buildings, and quarter-mile hike to the lakeshore at the bottom of the cliff.
 Again, this spot gets you close to the lake for some competitive rock skipping.

-Dinner time: With many of the family units there are full kitchens with dining space to be enjoyed for a traditional family dinner.
-An easy choice of course if you're not up to the cooking challenge is to dine-in or takeout from the onsite restaurant.
+Dinner time: With many Grand Superior units, there are full kitchens with dining space to be enjoyed for a traditional family dinner.
+Of course, an easy choice if you’re not up for cooking is to dine-in or takeout from the onsite restaurant-Grand Superior Grill.
 Another great option is the Rustic Cafe located across the street.
-If they're too busy you can still stop in for some homemade treats to go.
+If they’re too busy, you can still stop in for some homemade treats to go.

 If your kids are early risers and a little older make an effort to check out a spectacular sunrise at Palisade Head – it will stop your heart.
 It is a spectacular overlook cliff, a steep climb if the gates are closed, and if you are scared of heights (or have wild children), you can stay in the parking lot and still see for miles.
 Be extremely cautious exploring, the cliff is a deadly fall, and there are no safety railings.
 If that gives you too much anxiety just peak out your window or pop down to Grand Superior’s shoreline and you’ll still get a worthy sunrise over Lake Superior!